lewoudar/scalpel/docs/selenium-spider.md

     response.xpath('//div')
 ```

-Instead you should perform all your code scraping, parsing before running asynchronous operations.
+Instead, you should perform all your code scraping, parsing before running asynchronous operations.

 With gevent: